 I've owned multiple iPhones, iPads, iPods and MacBooks over the past decade.
 I wore a first-generation Apple Watch and then a Series 2.
 The Apple Watch Series 3 with LTE is the first Apple device I've used that didn't just work out of the box.
 And while I did eventually get it running, other issues — as well as its high price — make this connected watch a tougher sell than the non-LTE version.

-While I didn't love the cellular Series 3, the base model is one of the best fitness trackers you can buy.
-For the price, it's also the best smartwatch for iPhone owners.
+While I didn't love the cellular Series 3, the Bluetooth model is one of the best smartwatches you can buy.
+With watchOS 6, out now, you'll still get the latest software features without having to splurge on a $399 Series 5.

 The Promise — and Reality — of LTE